makerdao/mips-best-practices/README.md

 ### Terminology

-Maker is organized into (a core set of contracts)[https://github.com/makerdao/dss] as well as an ever-growing ecosystem of "edge contracts" which we call MIPs.
+Maker is organized into (a core set of contracts)[https://github.com/makerdao/dss] as well as an ever-growing ecosystem of "edge contracts".
 For the purposes of this document we will be ignoring core contract development.
 The most common type of MIP is the addition of a new collateral type.
 Not every colleteral addition requires an associated MIP - most ERC20 tokens can just use the standard gem joins.
 A MIP is required if you are introducing new functionality.
 Here are some examples of collateral additions that require custom logic:

  * [MIP21: Real World Assets - Off-Chain Asset Backed Lender](https://mips.makerdao.com/mips/details/60626de7e65b747f996b3d43)
  * [MIP22: Centrifuge Direct Liquidation Module](https://mips.makerdao.com/mips/details/60626de7e65b747f996b3d44)